 Taking a taxi is the most convenient way for newcomers to travel around a metropolis like Beijing.
 There are over 70,000 taxis running in every corner of the city.
 Most of the taxi drivers in Beijing can speak some simple English, which offers western visitors a great convenience of being able to communicate with them.
 During the day, flagging down a taxi will cost CNY10 for the first three kilometers, and CNY2 per kilometer for the remainder of the journey.
 If the journey is longer than 15 kilometers (8 miles), the charge rises to CNY3 per kilometer.

 Trying to be environmentally friendly, more and more people are starting to ride bikes in Beijing.
 Although a bicycle rental service (with pickup and drop-off locations around the city) was started on June 16, 2012, this is currently only available to local residents.
 You can, however, take bicycle tours of the city, by which you can see many of the tourist areas.
 You can also take rickshaw tours around the city, but make sure (1) that your driver speaks English, and (2) that you bargain for an exact rate prior to climbing aboard.
-This will be more expensive than taxi rates.
+This will be more expensive.

 Shanghai is the only Chinese city that has two international airports: Pudong International Airport and Hongqiao International Airport.